EL EN

 3. Assisted Reproduction

-For women experiencing infertility due to endometriosis, assisted reproductive techniques such as intrauterine insemination (IUI) and in vitro fertilization (IVF) can help achieve pregnancy.
+For women experiencing infertility due to endometriosis, assisted reproductive techniques such as intrauterine insemination (IUI) and in vitro fertilisation (IVF) can help achieve pregnancy.

 Assisted Reproduction and Endometriosis